In this article:

-This symptom can be part of premenstrual syndrome (PMS) and is often characterized by erratic mood swings, irritability, anxiety/tension, a sad or depressed mood, increased appetite/food cravings, sensitivity to rejection, and diminished interest in activities.
+This symptom can be part of PMS and is often characterized by erratic mood swings, irritability, anxiety/tension, a sad or depressed mood, sensitivity to rejection, and diminished interest in activities.

-However, if you are going through really bad mood swings and depressive symptoms, see your gynecologist for help.
-These symptoms can be alleviated using antidepressants or sometimes birth control pills.
+- However, if you are going through really bad mood swings and depressive symptoms, see your gynecologist for help.

 How long does a typical period cycle last?

 Women may experience variations in their cycle lengths from time to time.
-However, if your periods occur every 21-35 days, they are considered normal.
+If your periods occur every 21–35 days, they are considered normal.

-There is some cycle variability for the first 5 to 7 years after the start of menses and the last 10 years before the cessation of menses.
+There is some cycle variability for the first 5–7 years after the start of menses and the last 10 years before the cessation of menses.

-In general, the cycle length peaks at approximately age 25 to 30 years and then gradually declines.
-So, women in their 40s have shorter cycles.
+In general, the cycle length peaks at approximately age 25–30 years and then gradually declines.

 Why should I track my menstrual cycle?